Tractable Uncertainty for Structure Learning: Experiments

 The \textit{expected structural Hamming distance} $\text{E-SHD}(q, G)$ measures the expected number of edge changes (SHD) between the essential graphs of $G$ and $G'$, where $G'$ is sampled from the posterior $q$:

-The \textit{area under the receiver operating characteristic curve} $\text{AUROC}(q, G)$ for Bayesian structure learning \citep{Friedman03Ordermcmc} constructs a ROC curve by computing the marginal edge probabilities $q(G'_{ij} = 1)$ for each potential edge $G'_{ij}$, and measuring the false positive/true positive rate (compared to true graph $G_{ij}$) while varying the confidence threshold.
+The \textit{area under the receiver operating characteristic curve} $\text{AUROC}(q, G)$ for Bayesian structure learning \citep{Friedman03Ordermcmc} is computed using marginal edge probabilities $q(G'_{ij} = 1)$ for each potential edge $G'_{ij}$, while varying the confidence threshold to construct the ROC curve.

 The \textit{marginal log-likelihood} $\text{MLL}(q, G, \mathcal{D}^{\text{test}})$ measures how well the posterior fits the held-out test data, using the BGe marginal likelihood $p$:

 Finally, the \textit{mean-squared error of causal effects} $\text{MSE-CE}(q, B)$ measures the squared difference between the expected posterior causal effect $BCE_q(i, j)$, and the true causal effect $E_{ij}(B)$ (for variable pair $i, j$).
 This is then averaged over all (distinct) pairs $i, j$: